 For many people, humour is valuable in their day-to-day lives and helps to develop a trusting relationship.
 Try to get to know your client and their family personally to understand what is important to them and how humour may support building your relationship.

-If you would like to join our team of healthcare professionals and help us deliver person-centred care to our clients, register with us here today.
+If you would like to join our team of healthcare professionals and help us deliver person-centred care to our clients, register with us here today and search for a job here.